Oxford-Growers/Oxford-Growers/privacy.md

 ## If you fill out our survey

 To be able to discuss your involvment, and invite you to the next meeting.

+## If you email us

+To be able to respond to the email, and to refer back to previous conversations.

 ## If you get involved